1972 New Zealand general election: Election day

 The date for the 1972 elections was 25 November, a Saturday.
 1,583,256 people were registered to vote.
 There was a turnout of 89.1%, slightly higher than the previous election and considerably higher than the following one.
 The number of electorates being contested was 87.

 Results

-The 1972 election saw the Labour Party defeat the governing National Party, winning 55 seats to National's 32.
+The election saw the Labour Party defeat the governing National Party in a landslide, winning 55 seats to National's 32.
+This represented the largest swing against a sitting government since Labour first won power in 1935.
 Labour was therefore able to form its first government since 1960, with Norman Kirk becoming Prime Minister.
 The second National government thus gave way to the third Labour government.
 No minor parties managed to gain seats, and no independents were elected.
 There were 1,583,256 electors on the roll, with 1,401,152 (88.50%) voting.

 Votes summary

 The table below shows the results of the 1972 general election: